 Latino Traditions: Celebrations, Cuisine, and Cultural Heritage

-Latino Traditions and Celebrations
+Latino Traditions and

 Take the Aztec civilization, for example.
 They didn’t just give us chocolate (thank you, Aztecs!), but also spiced up modern Mexican cuisine with salt, chili peppers, and honey.
-Their traditions, dances, myths, and religious practices like Día de los Muertos (Day of the ) are still celebrated today (Eclipse di Luna).
+Their traditions, dances, myths, and religious practices like Día de los Muertos (Day of the Dead) are still celebrated today (Eclipse di Luna).
 Día de los Muertos is a fiesta you can’t miss.
-It’s a lively celebration where families their deceased loved ones with altars, marigolds, and sugar skulls.
+It’s a lively where families honor their deceased loved ones with altars, marigolds, and sugar skulls.
 For more on this, check out latino religious festivals.

 Evolution of Latin American Music